Data-Experience-Lab/conversation-timelines/README.md

 - You may need to refresh the server (By cancelling and rerunning the command then refreshing page) when you make changes.

 - Change the import statements in script.js, js/dataHandler.js, and js/speechController.js to local instead of hosted.
+- Change this.fetchURL in js/speechController.js to local instead of hosted
+- Remember to change these back to hosted before creating merge request!

 *************
 ***Ignore for now.
 This is all pushed to git at the moment (which yes bad but later problem)***